dancancro/great-big-example-application/README.md

 So here's one from unemployed me.

 # How did this great big app happen?

+This application has been constructed by combining open source demos into one big application.
 Coming from different demos, the features of the app are not related to each other and it won't make any sense to have them together but the point is just to demonstrate how things should work technically, so that's okay.

-This application has been constructed through inference by combining open source demos into one big application.
 I took these projects and integrated/restructured/restyled their code according to the following prioritization.
 Disagreements in approach between two influences are resolved by the lower authority yielding to the higher one: